QuaSi-Software/Documentation/docs/resie_input_file_format.md

 The parameters to be changed are defined with `optim_params` and follow the general input-file definition for parameters.
 So far, every numeric value in the input file can be used here.
 The only addition is an additional dictionary layer that defines the space for each parameter.
 This can either be done by providing bounds and a starting value with `min`, `max` and `start`, or by providing a range using any three of the four keyword arguments for the `range()` function (`start`, `stop`, `length`, `step`).
 A range is usually used for the type `parametervariation`, while bounds and a starting value are used by optimisation algorithms.

+An optional second optimisation stage can be configured with `refinement`.
+The refinement starts from the best valid result of the primary optimisation and uses the same objective definition, optimisation parameters and parameter bounds.
+Settings such as `type`, `algorithm`, `max_runs`, `max_time`, `x_tol_abs` and `f_tol_abs` can be configured separately for the refinement stage.
+Refinement is currently supported only for single-objective optimisation.

 ```json
 "optimisation_parameters": {
     "run_optimisation": true,